cyuonepro/docs/src/userguide/presales/hyperbdr-agent-investigation.md

 ### Windows Server 2016

 This document describes how to obtain host information on a windows host, including the host name, operating system version, cpu, memory, and disk information.
-In this section, use windows server 2016 as a reference.
-You can query other operating system versions by yourself.
+This section utilizes Windows Server 2016 as a point of reference.
+Feel free to independently explore queries for alternative operating system versions.

 #### Get host name, operating system version, cpu, memory, etc. (Control Panel)

-Open Control Pannel，System and Security，System to retrieve relevant information.
+Open Control Pannel -> System and Security -> System to retrieve relevant information.

 ![hyperbdr-agent-investigation-copy-1.png](./images/hyperbdr-agent-investigation-copy-1.png)